FriedOrange/MatrixSans/README.md

 - **Raster** consists of horizontal lines with rounded edges, emulating a *raster*; the set of lines traced out by the electron beam in a CRT, as seen in old computer monitors.
 - **Screen** is similar to Print, but uses square dots instead of round ones.
 It matches the look of the "character LCDs" seen in many devices, as well as some light-up LED displays.
 - **Video** is an interpolated version of Regular.
 It resembles the on-screen displays of VCRs, Teletext, camcorders and the like; harking back to the early days of computerisation in television and home video.
+- **Smooth** is also interpolated, but with perfectly smooth diagonals instead of the jagged steps seen in the other styles.

 ### Links